shenuja/himandher/proposal_her.md

 "Scarlett O Hara", he would tease.
 That was whom she reminded him of , he had said, the very first week after they met.
 She didn't know who she was - the heroine of "Gone with the wind", she hadn't read the book or seen the movie.
 She asked Surabhi and she seemed to think that it was an insult because Scarlett O Hara was not an ideal woman according to her.
 She ignored that too, until she came across Linda Goodman's description of Aries women.

-_"Scariett O’Hara is the very epitome of the Mars-ruled Aries female.
-Like Scariett, the Aries girl will gather every available male for a hundred miles around to her feet, while her willful heart yearns for the one man she can’t have for one reason or another."_
+_"Scarlett O’Hara is the very epitome of the Mars-ruled Aries female.
+Like Scarlett, the Aries girl will gather every available male for a hundred miles around to her feet, while her willful heart yearns for the one man she can’t have for one reason or another."_

 She was impressed then - for he had absolutely no clue about sun signs or Linda Goodman .. and she was Aries!
 But right now, he was clearly mocking at the huge red cards on her desk.